Marguerite Young: Works

 Young's next project was to be a biography of Hoosier poet James Whitcomb Riley, the creator of Little Orphant Annie.
 Her experiences in joining the protests against the Vietnam War made her turn her focus to Riley's friendship with Eugene V. Debs.
 The digression was to occupy the rest of her life, becoming an ambitious biography of Debs, the union organizer who evolved into the first Socialist candidate for President of the United States (1904, 1908, 1912, 1920).
 She projected a three-volume epic history of the people, through Debs's battles for workers rights and the development of the Locomotive Firemen's workers union.
 Harp Song for a Radical: The Life and Times of Eugene Victor Debs remained unfinished at the time of her death.

 Part I, “Prelude in a Golden Key,” portrays Swiss agnostic Wilhelm Weitling’s cross-country tour of the pioneer utopian communities built during the settlement of the western United States.
-He visits the Mormon communities in Nauvoo, Missouri and Salt Lake City, Utah; the Shakers; the Amish communities in Pennsylvania; the Oneida community; the Icarians; the Rappites, and many other settlements in the wilderness.
+He visits the Mormon communities in Nauvoo, Illinois and Salt Lake City, Utah; the Shakers; the Amish communities in Pennsylvania; the Oneida community; the Icarians; the Rappites, and many other settlements in the wilderness.
 Through this perspective Young establishes that this nation was founded and settled on the principles of communal ownership and mutual assistance.
 In Part II of Harp Song for a Radical, Young establishes that Eugene Debs was the catalyst through which these principles became the basic tenets of the labor movement in the nineteenth and twentieth centuries.

-During Marguerite Young's final illness, her unfinished manuscript was compiled by Marilyn Hamilton and Suzanne Oboler and was then submitted to her publisher.
+During Marguerite Young's final illness, she was nursed by Marilyn Hamilton and Suzanne Oboler.
+Together, during this time, they compiled her unfinished manuscript and submitted it to her publisher.
 After her death, the manuscript was edited by Charles Ruas to include Young's survey of utopian communities as well as her portraits of major historical figures encountered by Debs in his struggles as a labor organizer: the portraits of Mary Todd Lincoln, James Whitcomb Riley, Joe Hill, Sojourner Truth, Brigham Young, Joseph Smith and Susan B. Anthony.
 This edited version of Harp Song for a Radical was published by Alfred A. Knopf in 1999.
 Also in her last illness, Marguerite Young returned to writing poetry.

 Inviting the Muses, a collection of her stories, essays, and reviews, was published by Dalkey Archive Press in 1994.
-Young’s papers are at the Beinecke Library, Yale University.
+Her Collected Poems was published in 2022 by Chatwin Books/Sublunary Editions.
+Young's papers are at the Beinecke Library, Yale University.

 Personal life and death

+When Marguerite Young became fully incapacitated, her niece, Daphne Nowling, came to New York from Indiana and took both Young and the contents of her Bleecker Street floor-through apartment—library, doll collection and all—to her own home in Indianapolis.
+There she recreated Young's apartment, where she nursed her until the end.
 Young died on November 17, 1995, in Indianapolis, Indiana.